bpachev/xgboost-php/README.md

   ```
 - Then, you'll need to enable your extension by adding the line extension=xgboost.so to php.ini.
 - See [this tutorial](https://www.sitepoint.com/install-php-extensions-source/) for further reading on installing PHP extensions.
+- On Ubuntu, if phpize is not installed, you can install it and other PHP development tools by sudo apt install php-dev.

 Documentation
 -------------